 Are you looking to hunt fallow deer?
 Do you want to find big bucks?
 Tioga Boar Hunting Preserve is the place to hunt in the Northeast!
+We offer guided fallow deer hunts and affordable hunting packages in Tioga, PA.
 Our huge herd has been managed well over the years.
 Right now, we’re hunting our best bucks– these are extremely large fallows for the record books, seriously!
 Notably, the Tioga Boar Hunting Preserve has one of the largest herds of European Fallow Deer in the East; you can make reservations today!

 Fallow deer hunts at Tioga take place from late August through early April each year.
 While fallows come in three different color phases (white, chocolate, and spotted), we’re focused on having hunters get our mature fallows with palmated antlers.
 Some have twenty points or more!